SamChevalier/LoadShedVerification/README.md

 Code associated with the paper "Maximal Load Shedding Verification for Neural Network Models of AC Line Switching".
 Code written by Duncan Starkenburg and Sam Chevalier.

+### PLEASE NOTE:
+*LinearSOC, a library utilized in this package, is a private repo by [Noah Rhodes](https://github.com/noahrhodes).
+If you wish to recreate this pipeline and use your own data, open an issue request.*

 ## Setup
 To successfully pull this repository in its entirety to the local machine, you will need Git LFS (Large File Storage).

-# PLEASE NOTE
-LinearSOC, a library utilized in this package, is a private repo by [Noah Rhodes](https://github.com/noahrhodes).
-If you wish to recreate this pipeline and use your own data, open an issue request.

 Instructions on how to download Git LFS can be found [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).